Travel.State.Gov >

 See the Department of State’s Travel Advisory for Burundi.

-Searches: Security forces routinely search vehicles and homes (including those of foreigners and U.S. citizens).
-Residential searches are allowed between 6 a.m. and 6 p.m.; police must present identification and a warrant.
+Searches: Security forces routinely search vehicles and homes, including those of foreigners and U.S. citizens.
+Residential searches are routine and generally occur between 6 a.m. and 6 p.m.; police must present identification and a warrant.
 Report improper searches to the U.S. Embassy.

 Roadblocks: Police maintain checkpoints throughout the country.
-Travelers have reported harassment, bribe solicitation, intimidation, and (rarely) physical violence, especially during heightened security situations.
+Travelers have reported harassment, bribe solicitations, intimidation, and (though rare) physical violence, especially during heightened security situations.
+If stopped:

 Demonstrations occur occasionally.
 They may take place in response to political or economic issues, on politically significant holidays, and during international events.